 Achievement First is committed to serving students in historically low-performing and underserved neighborhoods.
-We now educate more than 7,000 students in New York and Connecticut, with our first Rhode Island school opening in August 2013.
+We now educate more than 8,100 students in New York, Connecticut and Rhode Island.

 "I realized I was a good student when I came to Achievement First.
 I didn't always think that about myself."